marcdavoli/vpa-rollout-controller/README.md

 | `vpa-rollout.influxdata.io/enabled` | boolean | Required annotation to enable a VPA to be managed by the controller.
 Must be set to `"true"` |
 | `vpa-rollout.influxdata.io/cooldown-period` | duration | Override the default cooldown period for a specific VPA.
 Accepts a valid Go duration string (e.g., `"15m"`, `"1h"`) |
 | `vpa-rollout.influxdata.io/diff-percent-trigger` | int | Override the default percentage difference that triggers a rollout for a specific VPA |

+## Scalability
+`vpa-rollout-controller` has not been tested in large clusters, with more than 10 VerticalPodAutoscaler resources.